somasis/lux/README.md

-# lux, a linux kernel updater
+# lux, a Linux kernel updater

 An [ISC-licensed](LICENSE) kernel tree updater which takes care of getting a kernel tree, fetching incremental updates to it, configuration, and installation, in a